-“Hi, I’m Jim from Dunder Mifflin paper, and I was wondering if I could have a moment of your time?”
+“Hi, I’m Jim, from Dunder Mifflin paper, and I was wondering if I could have a moment of your time?”

-The customer here will probably too busy trying to end the conversation to even listen to what you have to say.
+The customer here will probably be too busy trying to end the conversation to even listen to what you have to say.

 Asking a question right away will confuse the customer, and direct his thoughts towards answering the question.

 Interruption can be done at any moment throughout the conversation.
-If, for example, the customer asks a question you don’t want to answer.
-The rule is to interrupt with something to provoke the customer’s thoughts not the customers themselves.
-You don’t want to seem rude or dismissive.
+For example, if the customer asks a question you don’t want to answer.
+The rule is to interrupt with something to provoke the customer’s thoughts, not the customers themselves.

 3. Give Them Options

 Among the many sales techniques, this one has been proven to work the most.
 No one likes to be forced to do anything.
 The mere idea that someone is giving you an ultimatum, even if you want to do it, is repulsive.

-“Would you be interested more in our A4 paper packages or the A5 premium plan?”
+As opposed to: “Would you be interested more in our A4 paper packages or the A5 premium plan?”